 yijk= β1x1ijk +λk+ ηij +ϵijk

 From this equation, we can see that λk captures time invariant plot-level confounding effects while ηij captures the effects of spatiotemporal omitted variables at the site by time level.
 Note, there could be additional spatial or temporal only confounders.
-This model design sweeps their effects onto the spatiotemporal term such that we do not have to estimate additional parameters.
+This model design sweeps their effects onto the spatiotemporal term.

 In small datasets, the above model design can consume degrees of freedom rapidly.
 For this reason, we can instead use the more efficient correlated random effects model design (e.g., a variation on the Two-way Mundlak model design sensu Wooldridge 2021) using site-year means and plot means for the entire survey to control for spatiotemporal and plot confounding respectively: